 We have released dstore version 1.1, which features a new set of stores for local DB storage.
 This feature provides the ability to store data locally in browsers, and use high-performance querying capabilities through the disparate technologies of IndexedDB and WebSQL (and localStorage), through the consistent dstore interface.

 At the end of 2014, we looked ahead to determine where to focus SitePen’s open source efforts in the coming year.
+After our successful contributions to dgrid and the new dstore package, it became increasingly clear that contributing to the future of Dojo was where our team would have the biggest impact and the most fun.

 Dijit and dgrid provide a powerful set of user interface components, allowing for fast construction of sophisticated web applications with excellent performance and interactivity.
 However, one particular configuration of dgrid that can impact memory and performance: heavy use of persistent Dijit editors within grid cells.

 Performance is a critical part of most applications.
 Research continually shows that good performance is essential for a good user experience.
-Reasonable load times, smooth animations, and responsive interaction gives user a sense of interaction and immersion, whereas slow load times frustrate users, and choppy animation and interaction quickly makes an experience awkward and disconcerting.

 It’s been a while since we’ve dove into Dojo’s Deferred module on the SitePen blog—the last time was back in 2010 when we introduced the promise-inspired improvements that landed with Dojo 1.5.
+Quite a lot has happened since on the topic, including a ground-up rewrite of Dojo’s asynchronous foundations in 1.8+, so it’s about time we take another look at deferreds and promises and how it all fits together in Dojo.

 When building web applications, developers often face the dilemma of whether to use traditional server-side rendered pages, or client-centric applications that rely on Ajax/JSON data requests, with client-side rendering of data.
 These two approaches also tend to dictate navigation (among other things), leading to traditional page navigation or a single-page application (perhaps with hash-based navigation).